 Creating a great business card (opens in new tab) is all about playing to your strengths, and conveying what you’re about in both the text and the design itself.

-So while should almost certainly feature some form of illustration, those who prize typography might prefer to create a card that takes inspiration from the world of type.
+So while illustrators’ business cards (opens in new tab) should almost certainly feature some form of illustration (and possibly some brilliant free script fonts, too), those who prize typography might prefer to create a card that takes inspiration from the world of type.
 If that’s you, then get ready to inspired by these eight gorgeous business cards.

 Meanwhile, if there’s a type-centred business card design you think we’ve missed, please let us know in the comments at the bottom of the page.